 We expect all men to wear a kippa/yarmulke (head covering) during services as would be expected at any other synagogue.
 This practice is optional for women.
 Kippot are provided at the shul, but you may bring your own if you like.

-Jewish men and women may also wear a tallit (prayer shawl).
-We provide male Tallitot for those men desiring to wear one during the service.
-We ask that women bring their own feminine Tallit should they desire to wear one.
+Men and women may also wear a tallit (prayer shawl).
+We provide male and female Tallitot for those desiring to wear one during the service.